 Name Department I confirm that: I have already submitted an opt-in notice of entitlement and intention; and the start date of my first period of shared parental leave that I wish to take in this request is at least eight weeks after I have provided this notice.
-Please complete either section A or section B. Section A: please complete if your child has already been born or p you know the exact dates on which you would like to take shared I intend to take shared parental leave on the following dates Section B: please complete if your child has not been born or placed with you for adoption yet you wish your shared parental leave to start either on the day on which your child is born or plawith you for adoption, or a specified number of days after the day on which your child is born or placed with you for adoption.
+Please complete either section A or section B. Section A: please complete if your child has already been born or you know the exact dates on which you would like to take shared I intend to take shared parental leave on the following dates (please include the start and end dates for each period of leave that you intend to take).
+Section B: please complete if your child has not been born or placed with you for adoption yet and you wish your shared parental leave to start either on the day on which your child is born or placed with you for adoption, or a specified number of days after the day on which your child is born or placed with you for adoption.
 I wish my shared parental leave to start [• on the day on which my child is born / the following number of days after the date on which my child is born / placed with me for adoption] I wish my shared parental leave to end the following number of days after the date on which my child is born / placed with me for adoption Signed Dated